 A: Absolutely.
 Just click on the Registration link, fill out the form and leave a credit card number if you'd like.
 We will not charge that credit card until Feb.
-15, 2015 if you sign up early and secure a team, but will then run the credit card within a day of your signup after Feb.
-15, 2015.
-However, we do not charge credit cards for any of the Auction Leagues, Ultimate Leagues or Satellite Leagues until they are filled.
-Just a note, however, that in 2015 we will provide a bonus to anyone paying by check or money order so go to the web site for details on that bonus plan (under Learn More, Fantasy Sports Insurance).
+15, 2016 if you sign up early and secure a team, but will then run the credit card within a day of your signup after Feb.
+15, 2016.
+However, we do not charge credit cards for any of the Auction Leagues, private high-dollar leagues or Satellite Leagues until they are filled.
+Just a note, however, that in 2016 we will provide a bonus to anyone paying by check or money order, so go to the web site for details on that bonus plan (under Learn More, Fantasy Sports Insurance).

 A: There is an Events Fee for the live events in each city and they range from $50-$75, as well as co-manager fees of $50 per event.
 Those Events Fees are also included for Online versions of the Main Events.
 These fees allow us to provide food and beverage at the live drafts and other amenities the NFBC will provide on Draft Day.
 As for hotel rooms, we have recommended some hotels close to the draft headquarters in Las Vegas, Chicago and New York and even have discount rates at some of them, but we aren't requiring anyone to stay at these hotels.
 The beauty of having regional drafts is you can sleep anywhere you want; just be to the draft on time.